Microsoft Windows version history: Windows Me

 On September 14, 2000, Microsoft released a successor to Windows 98 called Windows Me, short for "Millennium Edition".
 It was the last DOS-based operating system from Microsoft.
 Windows Me introduced a new multimedia-editing application called Windows Movie Maker, came standard with Internet Explorer 5.5 and Windows Media Player 7, and debuted the first version of System Restore – a recovery utility that enables the operating system to revert system files back to a prior date and time.
 System Restore was a notable feature that would continue to thrive in all later versions of Windows.

 Windows Me was conceived as a quick one-year project that served as a stopgap release between Windows 98 and Windows XP.
 Many of the new features were available from the Windows Update site as updates for older Windows versions (System Restore and Windows Movie Maker were exceptions).
 Windows Me was criticized for stability issues, as well as for lacking real mode DOS support, to the point of being referred to as the "Mistake Edition".
 Windows Me was the last operating system to be based on the Windows 9x (monolithic) kernel and MS-DOS, with its successor Windows XP being based on Microsoft's Windows NT kernel instead.
+It is also the last version of Windows overall to support the 486 line of processors as its successor only supported 5th generation x86 CPUs and later.